Workaholism facts and statistics: everything you need to know

 - 20% of respondents stated they spend ~10 minutes on lunch breaks.

-This data is in line with the research conducted by the Academy of Nutrition and Dietetics (formerly the American Dietetic Association), which had 75% of self-admitted workaholics state they eat lunch at their desks at least 3 times per week.
+This data is in line with that of the Academy of Nutrition and Dietetics.
+In it, 75% of self-admitted workaholics state they eat lunch at their desks at least three times per week.

-As a result of such poor eating habits, workaholics are likely to suffer additional health issues — if the situation escalates to a starvation diet, one of the possible outcomes can even be death.
+As a result of such poor eating habits, workaholics are likely to suffer additional health issues.
+If the problem escalates to a starvation diet, one of the possible outcomes can even be death.

 Workaholism in the United States

-However, a paper by Grifiths, Lisha, and Sussman (2011) indicates that only about 10% of American workers have a true addiction to work — giving rise to the theory that people may be confused about what workaholism really is.
+However, a paper by Griffiths, Lisha, and Sussman (2011) indicates that only about 10% of American workers have a true addiction to work.
+This gives rise to the theory that people may be confused about what workaholism really is.

 Workaholism in Norway

-One nation-wide survey in Norway showed that the prevalence of workaholism is 8.3% among the employees in this country.
-Here is a rundown of the most striking findings of the Norway-based survey:
+In 2014, one nationwide survey in Norway showed that the prevalence of workaholism was 8.3% among the country’s employers and employees.
+Here is a rundown of the most striking findings of the country-based research:

-- Women are somewhat more susceptible to workaholism than men (51% vs 49%).
+- Women were somewhat more susceptible to workaholism than men (51% vs. 49%).

-- Workers living with a partner are much more susceptible to workaholism than workers not living with a partner (82.5% vs 17.5%)
+- Workers living with a partner were much more susceptible to workaholism than workers not living with a partner (82.5% vs. 17.5%).

-- Workers without childcare responsibility are somewhat more susceptible to workaholism than workers who have childcare responsibility (57% vs 43%)
+- Employees without childcare responsibility were somewhat more susceptible to workaholism than workers with childcare responsibility (57% vs. 43%).

-- Workers with 100% full-time equivalent are much more susceptible to workaholism than workers with a lower full-time equivalent (78.3% vs 21.7%)
+- Workers with a 100% full-time equivalent were much more susceptible to workaholism than workers with a lower full-time equivalent (78.3% vs. 21.7%).

-- People with Vocational school education are most likely to be workaholics (33.7%)
+- People with vocational school education were most likely to be workaholics (33.7%).

 Workaholism in Japan

-The cause for these figures is likely tied to the real length of the Japanese work week, and the tendencies in their work culture.
+The cause for these figures is likely linked to the real length of the Japanese work week and the tendencies in their work culture.
 Namely, they often clock about 80 hours of overtime per month.
-Moreover, one study has found that as much as 63 % of Japanese employees feel guilty about taking annual leave.
+Also, one study has found that as many as 63% of Japanese employees feel guilty about taking annual leave.

 Countries with the highest share of people working long hours